 But, if there is one thing that can conquer fear, it’s love.
 In fact, love is the absolute key to everything—certainly successful recovery.

-Where fear is the darkness that covers our light and keeps us lost and searching without a light from within to show us the way, love is the light that shines brightly and instantly transmutes it all.
+Where fear is the darkness that covers our light and keeps us lost and searching without the light from within to show us the way, love is the light that shines brightly and instantly transmutes it all.
 Darkness cannot exist where there is light, and fear cannot exist where there is love.

 As such, loving ourselves first keeps us compassionate toward our journey to today, releases our shame and helps us live in the now with no regrets or resentments from the past and no fear of the future.